-Enrollment will be reviewed and determined annually. , with an enrollment cap of 192 in the first year of operation, 288 in the second year, and 320 in the third year.
-Registration applications for new students will be accepted during open enrollment (January through mid-April each year).
-Enrollment will be limited to 32 students per class in the elementary classes, and 25 students per class in middle school classes.
-In the event that projected enrollment demands exceed curriculum level capacity for the next school term, a Monticello's lottery process will be implemented to fairly allocate class vacancies.
-Consistent with the Montessori model, should preschool ever become statefunded, Monticello may enroll preschool students as part of its Primary public school program using the same lottery process.
+Enrollment will be reviewed and determined annually, with an enrollment cap of 192 in the first year of operation, 288 in the second year, and 320 in the third year.
+Registration applications for new students will be accepted during open enrollment (January-March of each year).
+Enrollment will be limited to 32 students per class.
+In the event that projected enrollment demands exceed curriculum level capacity for the next school term, a lottery process will be implemented to fairly allocate class vacancies.

-In accordance with Subsection 203.06 and 203.07 of the Administrative Rules Governing Charter Schools, five preference pools/lists will be established and prioritized as follows: 1) pupils returning to Monticello in the second or any_consecutively subsequent year of operation; 2) children of founders and full-time employees, provided that this admission preference shall be limited to not more than ten percent (10%) of the initial capacity of the public charter school; 3) siblings of pupils already selected by the lottery or other random method, or who are already enrolled in the school; 4) prospective students residing in the attendance area of the public charter school; and 5) an equitable selection process, such as by lottery or other random method for all other students.
+In accordance with Subsection 203.06 and 203.07 of the Administrative Rules Governing Charter Schools, five preference pools / lists will be established and prioritized as follows: 1) pupils returning to Monticello in the second or any subsequent year of operation; 2) children of founders and full-time employees, provided that this admission preference shall be limited to not more than ten percent (10%) of the initial capacity of the public charter school; 3) siblings of pupils already selected by the lottery or other random method, or who are already enrolled in the school; 4) prospective students residing in the attendance area of the public charter school; and 5) an equitable selection process, such as by lottery or other random method for all other students.
 Applications will be drawn for placement using the Equitable Selection Process outlined in Subsection 203.09 of the Administrative Rules Governing Charter Schools.
 Those on the final selection lists may be placed in the school any time during the year when an opening occurs.
 Available positions will be filled from the waiting lists established from the initial lottery.